 - Cold fruits: apple, avocado, black current, orange, pear, strawberry, tangerine

 - Super cold fruits: banana, cranberry, grapefruit, lemon, lime, mango, melon, mulberry, rhubarb, watermelon

-Foods that boost immune system for recurrent colds
+Best foods to boost immune system for recurring colds

-Now you know what to avoid not to further chill yourself, but you should also know what to eat to experience the greatest warming effect.
-For that you will have to trade your banana for a peach and instead of wheat bread reach for oatmeal.
-Using warm food in a cold phase may feel life-saving.
-Using warm foods on a daily basis can increase your body temperature and stop the vicious cycle of frequent colds.
+Now you know what foods to avoid not to chill yourself any further.
+In a minute you will know what foods to eat to get yourself warmer.
+Study the list.
+Maybe you will find out that warming up your body is a simple as trading banana for peach and swapping wheat bread for oatmeal.
+Using warm foods regularly can increase your body temperature and stop the vicious cycle of “eat healthy – get colds”.

 - Warm grains: oats, quinoa, spelt